 CURRENT EXHIBITION

-The Ivory comb, dating to 1700 BC, discovered by Southern Adventist University and the Hebrew University of Jerusalem archaeologists, will be displayed at Southern Adventist University’s Lynn H. Wood Archaeological Museum from January 27 through May 2, 2025.
-The rare object features the oldest known complete alphabetic sentence: “May this tusk root out the lice of the hair and the beard.”
+We want to highlight our new exhibit featuring the Ivory comb dating back to 1700 B.C.
+This significant artifact, discovered by archaeologists from Southern Adventist University and Hebrew University of Jerusalem, will be displayed at the Lynn H. Wood Archaeological Museum from January 27 through May 2, 2025.
+The comb features the oldest known complete alphabetic sentence: "May this tusk root out the lice of the hair and the beard."

-Featured in The New York Times, Smithsonian, CNN, and BBC, the small comb was named by Christianity Today the #1 discovery in biblical archaeology.
-Southern’s exhibit will be the only viewing of the linguistically significant artifact in the United States.
+This remarkable find has been featured in the New York Times, Smithsonian, CNN, and BBC and was named the #1 discovery in biblical archaeology by Christianity Today.
+Our exhibit will be the only opportunity to view this linguistically significant artifact in the United States.

 Peace and War: The Assyrian Conquest of Lachish features over 80 artifacts and objects from the Fourth Expedition to Lachish, a series